pcting/pcting.github.io/_posts/2014-03-11-hadoop-2-docker-image.markdown

 Shoutout to [Michael Noll](http://www.rohitmenon.com/index.php/how-to-install-hadoop-on-ubuntulinux-mint/) and [Rohit Menon](http://www.rohitmenon.com/index.php/how-to-install-hadoop-on-ubuntulinux-mint/) for providing great references material to get me started.

-When I have more time, maybe I'll even build one out for Corgi!
+When I have more time, it'll be interesting to invest time into using [vagrant-lxc](https://github.com/fgrehm/vagrant-lxc).
+But then again, maybe I'll just be more productive and spend the time to building out a Docker container for [Corgi](https://github.com/pcting/corgi) when it's ready to be [released](2014-03-10-imminent-initial-corgi-click-tracker-release.markdown)!